Manchester United Transfer News: Red Devils Reportedly Target Hirving Lozano

 Manchester United are reportedly interested in signing Mexico striker Hirving Lozano and are said to be ready to open negotiations with PSV Eindhoven over a summer transfer.

-The Red Devils are willing to offer the Eredivisie side £35.4 million for Lozano who was part of Mexico's squad at the 2018 FIFA World Cup, per Alessio Alaimo at Tuttomercatoweb.com (h/t Liam Corless at the Manchester Evening News).
+The Red Devils are willing to offer the Eredivisie side £35.4 million for Lozano, who was part of Mexico's squad at the 2018 FIFA World Cup, per Alessio Alaimo at Tuttomercatoweb.com (h/t the Manchester Evening News' Liam Corless).

 The 22-year-old joined PSV in summer 2017 from Mexican side Pachuca.
 He went on to score 20 goals and contribute eight assists in his first full season with the Dutch side as they won the league title.

-Lozano also impressed at the World Cup as Mexico made it to the last 16 before being beaten by Brazil.
-The winger scored the winner in El Tri's win over defending champions Germany which was the highlight of their campaign.
+Lozano also impressed at the World Cup as Mexico made it to the last 16 before Brazil beat them.
+The winger scored the winner in El Tri's win over defending champions Germany, which was the highlight of their campaign.

 Football writer Tariq Panja said he might have earned himself a move: